ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 ![Impersonating Linus](/posts/signing-git-commits-with-gpg/impersonation.png#center)

-Of course, the real Linus Torvalds signs his commits with his GPG key.
-So if a contributor on `linux2.0` knew about signed commits and found Linus Torvald's commit fishy, they could see that the commit wasn't signed which should immediately set off some alarm bells.
+The real Linus Torvalds signs his commits with his GPG key.
+The maintainer of `linux2.0` can use Linus's public key to verify the signature.
+Better yet, GitHub does the verification on their behalf (more on that later).

-Note, one could just as easily change the metadata (username, email, timestamp, etc.) of a commit on a branch or PR.
-If the admins/reviewers don't look just beyond the name, malicious changes can easily make it into a codebase.
-Cryptographic signatures are one way of combating these attacks while not adding tons of overhead.
+Note, one could change any metadata (username, email, timestamp, etc.) of a commit on a branch or PR.
+If the admins/reviewers don't check beyond the basic metadata, malicious changes can make it into a codebase.
+Cryptographic signatures are a low overhead way of combating these attacks.

 ## Creating a GPG Key

 Convinced you need to sign your commits?
 Maybe not.
-Either way, I am now going to walk you through the process of minting your very own GPG key.
+Either way, this section walks through the process of minting a GPG key.

-We'll be using GNU Privacy Guard (GPG).
-As stated on the GPG homepage: "GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP)".
+You'll be using GNU Privacy Guard (GPG).
+As stated on the GPG homepage: "GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP)."
 GPG is a beast of a tool.
-We're not going to attempt to cover all its use cases or features here (not that I could if I wanted to).
-All you need to know now is that, among GPG's many functions, it allows you to sign any message or file of your choosing.
+All you need to know is that message/file signatures are one of GPG's many functions.

 Most Linux installations come with GPG pre-installed as a command-line (CLI) tool.
-On some distributions, the application is called `gpg2` not `gpg`.
-For our purposes, `gpg2` is identical to `gpg`.
-If you really care to learn about the differences, see the FAQ[^1].
+Some distributions come with `gpg2` not `gpg`.
+With respect to key generation, `gpg2` is identical to `gpg`.
+If you care to learn about the differences between the two, see the FAQ[^1].

 What follows is a step-by-step on generating a RSA key pair you can use to sign commits and just about any other document: